 Tyrone Wade maintains facilities for both Redeemer Lutheran Church and Redeemer Center Life.
 With a background in housing construction, Tyrone brings considerable expertise and dedication to his work.
 Tyrone enjoys interacting with the variety of people part of the Redeemer community and helping make sure that Redeemer stays clean and runs smoothly.
 Tyrone has five adult children and enjoys swimming, playing basketball and chess.

-Bex began at Redeemer Center for Life in the fall of 2018 through the Lutheran Volunteer Corps, a year of service program focusing on social justice, intentional community, and non-profit work experience.
-She has continued as the Director of Special Events and Projects, planning outreach events, assisting with communications and donor development, and producing RCFL's first podcast Due North: Stories from North Minneapolis.
-A graduate of Carleton College, Bex is passionate about food justice, intentional communities, and Jewish community organizing.
+Bex began at Redeemer Center for Life in the fall of 2018 through the Lutheran Volunteer Corps.
+She has continued as the Director of Donor Development and Communications, planning outreach events, assisting with communications and donor development, and producing RCFL's first podcast Due North: Stories from North Minneapolis.
+A graduate of Carleton College, Bex is passionate about food justice, intentional communal living, and Jewish community organizing.

 Traiveon moved to the cities from Houston Texas.
 He is musician and youth worker, striving to one day run his own company, D2R to bring arts back into the hands of our youth.
 He has been on staff at Redeemer for 4 years apart of the music ministry and youth outreach program.
 He hopes we succeed this year in connecting more with the youth in the community, and providing safe and productive space for them to become future leaders.